sorry-cypress/sorry-cypress/README.md

 - browse test results and failures screenshots
 - host on your own infrastructure

+## Demo

+Want to explore?
+Go to https://sorry-cypress-demo.herokuapp.com/ and see the (alpha version) dashboard in action.
+[Reconfigure Cypress](#pointing-cypress-to-your-service) to use `api_url: "https://sorry-cypress-demo-director.herokuapp.com/"`, run your tests and see them appear in the dashboard.

 ## TL;DR

 1. [Point Cypress to your service](#pointing-cypress-to-your-service) - set `https://sorry-cypress.herokuapp.com/` as `api_url` of `<cypress-root>/packages/server/config/app.yml`